ajdinhusetovic/recipi/README.md

-# Recipi - Platform where sharing, discovering and managind recipes has never been easier
+# Recipi - Platform where sharing, discovering and managing recipes has never been easier

 ## Table of Contents